Peacebuilding Commission: The Peacebuilding Commission takes its first steps

 The six cases in the agenda of the PBC and the overall progress achieved since the establishment of the Commission reveal the complexity in relying on peacebuilding efforts, as well as the coexistence of several factors within this process, including the ability of the PBC and its different Configurations to engage with the host government, as well as civil society and important stakeholders on the ground, in the conduction and implementation of coordinated actions.
-Besides, there are several factors largely dependent on the Security Council's substantive engagement on each situation, including the need of regular interactions with the PBC and its Configurations.
+Besides, there are several factors largely dependent on the Security Council's substantive engagement in each situation, including the need for regular interactions with the PBC and its Configurations.

 The Peacebuilding Commission's expanding role in the UN system

 PGA High-level dialogue on sustainable development and sustaining peace in 2017

-In January 2017, the President of the General Assembly convened a high-level dialogue on sustainable development and sustaining peace, in which brought together the President of the General Assembly, the President of the Security Council, the President of the Economic and Social Council and the Chair of the Peacebuilding Commission for the first time to promote coordination and coherence across peace and development efforts.
+In January 2017, the President of the General Assembly convened a high-level dialogue on sustainable development and sustaining peace, which brought together the President of the General Assembly, the President of the Security Council, the President of the Economic and Social Council and the Chair of the Peacebuilding Commission for the first time to promote coordination and coherence across peace and development efforts.
 The Human Rights Council also considered the links between peacebuilding and human rights at its thirty-fourth session.
 Such initiatives have built upon the regular exchanges held by the Peacebuilding Commission with the Economic and Social Council and the Security Council.

 PGA high-level meeting on peacebuilding and sustaining peace in 2018

 The President of the General Assembly will convene the High-Level Meeting on Peacebuilding and Sustaining Peace on 24 and 25 April 2018.

-Briefing on the high-level event to the Peacebuilding Commission, the President of the General Assembly stressed that "Again and again, we have reaffirmed the role for the PBC as one of the UN’s most valuable tools for Sustaining Peace.
+Briefing on the high-level event to the Peacebuilding Commission, the President of the General Assembly stressed that "Again and again, we have reaffirmed the role of the PBC as one of the UN’s most valuable tools for Sustaining Peace.
 This was clear, during the review of the Peacebuilding Architecture, in 2015.
 It was clear, through the adoption of the twin resolutions on Sustaining Peace, a year later.
 And, it is clear, again, from the recent report of the Secretary-General."

-An Independent Look at the Peacebuilding Commission
+An independent look at the Peacebuilding Commission

 In 2010, the Pulitzer Center on Crisis Reporting and the Stanley Foundation sent an independent journalist to visit the PBC's four agenda countries.
 The journalistic investigation suggested that the PBC's greatest strength was in its creation and execution of a political mandate for its work.
 Among its weaknesses were in its open-ended funding mechanism.